 Discovery of breast lipomas

 Breast lipomas are not always easy to diagnose right away, which can cause increased anxiety for possible breast cancer.
-The presense of a painless lump in an older,adult woman does have strong potential of representing breast cancer.
-Both mammography and ultrasound are not always able to distinguish breast lipoma from breast carcinoma, and fine needle biopsies can often lead to confusing diagnostic results, simply based on the 'random' element of which part of the lipoma was sampled.
-Unfortunately, excisional biopsy is a requirement to properly diagnose breast lipoma, as only about 11% of breast lipomas present in a 'classic' pattern.
-On average, about 25% of lipomas are underdiagnosed.
+The presence of a painless lump in an older, adult woman does have potential of representing breast cancer.
+Both mammography and ultrasound are not always able to distinguish breast lipoma from breast carcinoma, and fine needle biopsies can often lead to confusing diagnostic results, simply based on the ‘random’ element of which part of the lipoma was sampled.
+Unfortunately, excisional biopsy is a requirement to properly diagnose breast lipoma, as only about 11% of breast lipomas present in a ‘classic’ pattern.
+On average, about 25% of lipomas are under-diagnosed.

 Mammographic and histological evaluation of breast lipomas

-lipomas of the breast typically show now suspicious mammographic features
+Lipomas of the breast typically show no suspicious mammographic features

 Mammogram and breast ultrasound will typically show no suspicious features with a breast lipoma, which usually presents as a well-circumscribed, smooth or lobulated mass.
 They usually show on breast X-ray as a translucent or ‘radiolucent’ grey mass surrounded by a radio-opaque capsule.
 Unless it is a very large tumor, or seems to have increased in size from a previous scan, follow up evaluation in a few months would probably be a sufficient diagnostic and management approach.
 Most breast lipomas should have their diagnoses “suggested” by a radiologist using common sense, from what the ultrasound and mammogram show.
 If the imaging result suggests that its probably a lipoma, it should not be biopsied, and should just be watched over time.